Sunday, October 18, 2009

 The Skin Cancer Awareness ribbon is black but can share the color orange.

-Beachgoers and snow bunnies should know that sand and snow reflect sunlight and can double UV exposure.
-UV rays can also pass through water, so don't think you're safe if you're in the pool.
+Snow bunnies and beach goers should know that snow and sand reflect sunlight and can double UV exposure.
+UV rays can also pass through water, so don't think you're safe if you're in the pool or Jaccuzzi.

 UV rays pass through windows.
 Check the left side/driving side of your face for hyperpigmentation or brown patches.